Man killed in Roseland shooting

 A man was fatally shot Sunday in Roseland on the South Side.

-About 7:30 a.m., the 44-year-old was found with multiple gunshot wounds to his body in the 10400 block of South Corliss Avenue, Chicago police said.
+About 7:30 a.m., Robert Owens III was found with multiple gunshot wounds to his body in the 10400 block of South Corliss Avenue, Chicago police said.

 No arrests have been reported.